-Bill Kernen was named CSU Bakersfield's first head coach on May 17, 2007, and enters his fifth season at the helm of the program in 2013, the first as a member of the Western Athletic Conference.
+Bill Kernen was named Bakersfield's first head coach on May 17, 2007, and enters his sixth season at the helm of the program in 2014.

-Jody Robinson is in his fifth season as a member of the coaching staff at CSU Bakersfield.
+Jody Robinson is in his sixth season as a member of the coaching staff at CSU Bakersfield.
 On Sept.
-20, 2011, Robinson was promoted to associate head coach from assistant coach by CSUB head coach Bill Kernen
+20, 2011, Robinson was promoted to associate head coach from assistant coach by CSUB head coach Bill Kernen.

 Robinson's main duties include running the Roadrunner offense, serving as the team's hitting instructor and infielders.

 Robinson and Kernen first joined forces as assistant coaches at Cal State Fullerton in the late 1970's through 1981.
 During that time, the Titans, who had just made the transition to Division I in 1975, earned five NCAA Tournament appearances, including two trips to the College World Series and a national championship title in 1979.